 By cranking the engine by hand, I mean turning the engine using a 1/2 ratchet wrench and an appropriate socket on the crank pulley.

 TIP 3: One of the most important things to keep in mind, when testing the crank sensor on your Jeep, is that if you have tested for spark and you are getting spark, then the crank sensor is OK.
 A spark result tells you that the crank sensor is doing it's job.
 In a case like this (where you're getting spark), this test will not help you.

 This also means that you should test for spark first.

-TIP 4: The color of the wires (in the image in the image viewer) may not match the ones on your particular Jeep.
+TIP 4: The color of the wires (in the images) may not match the ones on your particular Jeep.
 This is no cause for concern, as long as you keep in mind that the connector locking tab is on top (in the photo), the circuits (wires) will be the same.